Coming to campus?

 Counseling appointments are currently being held by confidential telemedicine (virtual) meetings.
 See the Health and Wellness page to sign up for an appointment.

-United Healthcare is offering a free emotional support helpline for students through one of their subsidiary companies called Optum.
-Their toll-free help line number, 866-342-6892, is open 24 hours a day, seven days a week, for as long as necessary and the service is free of charge and open to any student.
-Students have access to specially trained mental health specialists to support them if they feel they are experiencing anxiety or stress related to the recent developments around COVID-19.
+Optum is offering a free emotional support helpline for students.
+Their toll-free help line number, 866-342-6892, is open 24 hours a day, seven days a week and the service is free of charge.
+Students have access to specially trained mental health specialists to support them if they are experiencing anxiety or stress related to COVID-19.

 On-site and telehealth (virtual) health services are available for Winona campus students through Winona State University Health and Wellness Services, located in the Integrated Wellness Center.
 There is a nominal fee.
 Make an appointment prior to your visit by calling 507-457-5160.